-Through Practice students are engaged in professional practice in design firms, through community service or applied research, and often earning income.
+Through Practice students are engaged in professional practice in design firms, through community service or applied research, and are often earning income.
 Graduates are fully-realized designers with impressive résumés, portfolios, and professional networks.

-There are no Practice hour requirements for Segment I. Beginning with Segment II, BLA students need to accumulate a total of 900 practice hours prior to graduation.
-A student can earn more than 900 hours, but additional hours are not counted towards the practice requirement.
+There are no Practice hour requirements for Segment I. Beginning with Segment II; BLA students are required to fulfill a total of 900 practice hours prior to graduation.
+A student may earn more than 900 hours.